gatity/camunda-csharp-client/csharp-client/docs/FilterApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new FilterApi(httpClient, config, httpClientHandler);
-            var filterId = filterId_example;  // string | Filter by the id of the filter. (optional) var resourceType = resourceType_example;  // string | Filter by the resource type of the filter, e.g., `Task`. (optional) var name = name_example;  // string | Filter by the name of the filter. (optional) var nameLike = nameLike_example;  // string | Filter by the name that the parameter is a substring of. (optional) var owner = owner_example;  // string | Filter by the user id of the owner of the filter. (optional) var itemCount = true;  // bool? | If set to `true`, each filter result will contain an `itemCount` property with the number of items matched by the filter itself. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+            var filterId = "filterId_example";  // string | Filter by the id of the filter. (optional) var resourceType = "resourceType_example";  // string | Filter by the resource type of the filter, e.g., `Task`. (optional) var name = "name_example";  // string | Filter by the name of the filter. (optional) var nameLike = "nameLike_example";  // string | Filter by the name that the parameter is a substring of. (optional) var owner = "owner_example";  // string | Filter by the user id of the owner of the filter. (optional) var itemCount = true;  // bool? | If set to `true`, each filter result will contain an `itemCount` property with the number of items matched by the filter itself. (optional) var sortBy = "filterId";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
 Will return less results if there are no more results left. (optional)